kayllanecastro/KayllaneCastro/README.md

 ## Welcome, I'm Kayllane! <img src=https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif width="30">

-:house_with_garden: I’m from Brazil.

-:computer: I'm a graduate student in Data Science!

-:woman_office_worker: I've a bachelor's degree in administration!
+:house_with_garden: Originally from Brazil with a Business Administration background, I'm now fully immersed in the tech world.
+My current focus is on Data Science, and my ultimate goal is to become a skilled Data Analyst.
+Explore my work!:computer: :woman_office_worker:

 ## About me